 There are two ways of measuring the amount of air flowing into an engine.
 Older vehicles and high-performance vehicles use speed/density to calculate the air-fuel ratio.
 These vehicles rely primarily on intake air temperature, manifold pressure, and engine speed to make calculations.
 With these inputs, the ECM can meter the optimum amount of fuel to meet airflow and operating conditions.
 However, a faulty MAP on a speed/density engine can wreak havoc, causing hard starting and severe performance issues.

 Newer cars typically have (MAF) Mass Air Flow sensors that take measurements directly from the air tube.
 Some engines have both.
 The MAP sensor monitors the EGR valve and provides a backup for the MAF.

-The sensor is used as a barometric pressure sensor, informing the PCM of pressure conditions at key ON.
-It tells the PCM of air pressure by altitude/humidity.
-Air has less pressure and is thinner on a mountain than on a beach.
+The sensor is also used as a barometric pressure sensor, informing the ECM of atmospheric pressure conditions.
+It tells the ECM of air pressure by altitude.
+For example, the air has less pressure and is thinner on a mountain than on a beach.

-Testing these sensors is best done with a scan tool.
+Test MAP sensor operation with a scan tool and a multimeter.
 Manufacturers provide resistance and voltage testing information for this sensor.
 Check with these specifications before proceeding.
-A special testing device may be required with some models.
+The voltage should be low at idle and increase proportionally with engine speed.